Need Help? Give us a call.

 You’ve heard about the many perks of the of the Amex Business Platinum—and you want to know if it’s right for you.
 Well, for jet-setting business owners, Amex Business Platinum benefits are unparalleled.

-Be sure to do the math on whether or not the Amex Business Platinum benefits pay for themselves, as this card does carry one of the most expensive annual fees on the market.
+As long as you take advantage of the various Amex Business Platinum benefits, regardless of whether you access them through the card or not, you’ll more than get your money’s worth with the Amex Business Platinum, even with its $450 annual fee.
+But be sure to do the math on whether or not the Amex Business Platinum benefits pay for themselves, as this card does carry one of the most expensive annual fees on the market.

-But let’s run through the exact Amex Business Platinum benefits make this business travel credit card so legendary—and makes competing business travel credit cards pale in comparison:
+But let’s run through the exact Amex Business Platinum benefits that make this business travel credit card so legendary—and makes competing business travel credit cards pale in comparison:

-This includes Centurion Lounges.
-Priority Pass lounges, Delta Sky Clubs (while you’re flying Delta), and more—which means you’ll be traveling in style and comfort with this business travel card.
+This includes Centurion Lounges, Priority Pass lounges, Delta Sky Clubs (while you’re flying Delta), and more—which means you’ll be traveling in style and comfort with this business travel card.
 If you’re dreaming about not having to scavenge for a seat by your gate as you wait, or eating yet another bag of trail mix to hold you over until you land, then you’ve struck gold (or, well, platinum in this case).

 Amex Business Platinum benefits don’t just apply to the journey—they also apply to the destination.
 As an Amex Business Platinum cardholder, you’ll get an automatic upgrade to Gold Elite Status at Hilton and Starwood Hotels.